emipa606/MoreFactionInteraction/README.md

 - Yes you can add it to an existing save.
 Use a new one for best results, but it'll work on your current run.
 No, you can't remove it from an existing save.
 - Yes it's compatible with Hospitality.
 - Yes it's compatible with Roads of the Rim.
 MFI treats roadworks as a silver sink, with Roads of the Rim you're more involved.
-[strike]- For compatibility with Zetrith's multiplayer mod, you need https://steamcommunity.com/sharedfiles/filedetails/?id=1629973374[/strike]
+- For compatibility with Zetrith's multiplayer mod, you need https://steamcommunity.com/sharedfiles/filedetails/?id=1629973374

 ![Image](https://i.imgur.com/PwoNOj4.png)